Hillary Clinton met with Black Lives Matter protestors on Aug. 11 at a campaign stop in New Hampshire

 Clinton met with the Black Lives Matter members on Aug.
 11 after the group of activists were not allowed into the presidential candidate’s forum on substance abuse.
 The protesters showed up shortly before the event started and, according to the Clinton campaign, were not allowed into the main event because the room has been shut down by the local fire marshal.
 A Secret Service agent told CNN at the time that they had also closed the door on any more people coming into the event.

-But the Clinton campaign reached out to the would-be protesters and set up time for them to meet Clinton after the event in an overflow room.
+But the Clinton campaign reached out to the would-be protestors and set up time for them to meet Clinton after the event in an overflow room.
 Media was initially going to be let in, but the activists asked for the event not to be recorded, so Clinton’s team never pressed the issue with them, according to a campaign spokesman.

 The activists, led by Daunasia Yancey, founder of Black Lives Matter in Boston, pressed Clinton on her family’s role in promoting “white supremacist violence against communities of color.”